mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 {% include image.html file="out-of-scope-1.png" alt="Example out of scope line" max_width="611px" %}

 Even if you'll be kept awake all night, haunted by the [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)) and ridiculous variable name in your codebase, it's out of scope.
 Even if the author is the same person who wrote the nearby lines,  it's still out of scope.
-If it's egregiously bad, file a bug or submit your own fix.
-Don't force it onto the author's plate in this review.
+If it's egregiously bad, file a bug or submit your own fix, but don't force it onto the author's plate in this review.

-The exception is when the changelist affects the surrounding code without actually touching it:
+The exception is when the changelist affects the surrounding code without actually touching it, for example:

 {% include image.html file="in-scope.png" alt="Example of in-scope line" max_width="637px" %}